mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 ### September 29th, 2022

+#### Improvements

+* We added a mini-survey on the search functionality to the search results page.
+Let us know how we're doing!

-### Fixes
+#### Fixes

-* Some potential vulnerabilities have been addressed
+* We have addressed potential security vulnerabilities.
-* Authentication page in the registration form will now show validation errors, if there are any
+* The **Authentication** page in the registration form will now show validation errors, if there are any.
-* Re-creating a previously deleted environment through API is now possible and will no longer return a `409` response.
+* Restoring a previously deleted environment through the [Registration API](/apidocs-mxsdk/apidocs/data-hub-apis/#registration) is now possible and will no longer return a `409` response.
 * Submitting an API request with an invalid JSON body will no longer trigger a `500` response, but a `400` Bad Request instead.

-### Improvements

-* We added a mini-survey on search functionality

 ### September 22nd, 2022